William (The X-Files): Production

 The story for "William" was written by former series co-star David Duchovny, series creator Chris Carter, and executive producer Frank Spotnitz; the screenplay was written solely by Carter, and the entry was directed by Duchovny.
 "William" marked the return of David Duchovny, in some capacity, to the series, after his departure following the eighth season finale "Existence".
-In fact, Duchovny makes a cameo appearance in the episode, appearing as a reflection in Scully's eye.
+After Carter and Spotnitz approached Duchovny to return to the series in a behind-the-camera capacity, he surprised them by offering to appear in the episode also.
+However, after it was confirmed that the series would not continue into a tenth season, he re-negotiated to reprise the role of Fox Mulder in the series finale instead of "William".
+Nevertheless, he does make a cameo appearance in the episode, appearing as a reflection in Scully's eye.

 The genesis for the episode was a storyline Duchovny had developed during the series' eighth season.
 He had originally pitched an idea featuring a mysteriously disfigured person introducing himself to Scully and admitting that he has a connection to Mulder.
 Reportedly, the idea for Scully to give William up for adoption was mandated by Carter and Spotnitz.
 Duchovny, Anderson, and executive producer John Shiban were not happy with this turn of events, due to them being parents and feeling that the action was not realistic.
 In the end, they "grudgingly consented".

 Three years after Spender had been written out of the series—in the sixth season episode "One Son"—and actor Chris Owens had moved to Toronto, Ontario, in Canada, Owens received an unexpected phone call from David Duchovny, who said that The X-Files' production crew was filming the series' finale as well as another episode late in the season, and that he wanted to bring Spender back for these two episodes.
 Duchovny reassured Owens that Spender's survival would be explained away via the plot device of an alien injection but mentioned that the experience would not be fun for Owens, as he would be "under all that shit"; Owens did not realize what Duchovny meant until he got to the studio and personally saw the makeup for Spender's disfigured appearance, a sight that shocked Owens.